Edexcel Maths Fractions Revision Notes

 6 marksView mark scheme hint▾

-Explain how to multiply fractions.
+Explain how to convert a mixed number to an improper fraction.
 [4 marks]

 4 marksView mark scheme hint▾